Cheryl Wheeler

 Cheryl Wheeler (born July 10, 1951) is an American singer-songwriter of contemporary folk music.
 She has recorded thirteen folk albums to date and has toured extensively throughout the United States since the mid-1970s.

-Heralded as a “folk luminary,” an “unassuming folk star,” and a “folk diva,” Wheeler is known for her well-crafted songs, stellar vocals, and witty on-stage patter.
+Because of her music, Wheeler has been praised as a “folk luminary,” an “unassuming folk star,” and a “folk diva.”

 The Boston Globe wrote: “Over decades, she’s built a cult following through Boston radio and the New England folk circuit for her uncanny ability, not unlike Tom Rush, to have her audience laughing during one song and silently tearing up with the next.”
 “If Wheeler never picked up an instrument, she could have easily become a comedian,” said another reviewer.
 “Fortunately for us, she does both.
-Because, after the jokes, stories and self-deprecating comments have people rolling in the aisles, she starts singing and her voice is spellbinding.”
+Because, after the jokes, stories and self-deprecating comments have people rolling in the aisles, she starts singing, and her voice is spellbinding.”

 Early life

 Born and raised in Timonium, Maryland, Wheeler began playing ukulele and guitar in middle school and writing songs in high school, making up melodies to go with the poems in “The Golden Book of Poetry,” a children's book.
 Wheeler completed two years of community college and then transferred to Coker College in South Carolina.
 She quit in early 1972.
 “I didn’t quit thinking: Do I embark on a folk music career?” she said.
 “I quit because I was in 15th grade, and enough was enough already.”

 Not long after leaving college, Wheeler was hired at a steakhouse as a waitress.
 “Within a week, the owners and me, we realized we made a terrible mistake,” she said.
-“I could never be a waitress.
+"I could never be a waitress.
 But they needed [a musician], and I thought maybe I could do that, and they were relieved to get me out of waitressing."
 Around the same time, Wheeler began performing at clubs in the Washington, D.C., and Baltimore area.